Chymyst/chymyst-core/docs/chymyst-quick.md

 ```

 Emitting an async value is a non-blocking operation; execution continues immediately.
-Async processes that consume async data will start later, _concurrently_ with the processes that emitted their async input values.
+Async processes that consume the async input data will start later, _concurrently_ with the processes that emitted their async input data.

-Async values can be of any type.
+Async data can be of any type (but the type is fixed).
 For example, an async value can be of function type, which allows us to implement asynchronous _continuations_:

 ```scala